About

 Ciné Pluto.
 Image courtesy of Greg Singer.

 We publish information about the expanded field of moving images in contemporary art while also providing incisive reviews of exhibitions and in-depth interviews with visionary artists and curators.
-Our mission is to offer our audience a nuanced perspective on the evolving landscape of moving image art.
+Our mission is to offer our audience a comprehensive perspective on the evolving landscape of moving image art.

 We accept contributions in digital currencies: